 “Cognitive computing is disruptive, combining technologies such as natural language processing, image processing, text mining and machine learning to augment human intelligence,” said Oliver Schabenberger, SAS Executive Vice President and Chief Technology Officer.
 “SAS has supported cognitive technologies in analytics for decades.
 The exciting change is applying deep learning and high-performance computing to achieve greater automation and accuracy in the interaction between computers and people.”

 “Cognitive computing systems will come in all flavors,” said Fern Halper, Vice President at TDWI.
 “The consistent threads underpinning them are rich data sources coupled with powerful, flexible analytics that connect the dots in the data to automate human tasks.
 They might be as mundane as adjusting your home’s air conditioning or as complicated as assisting the electric company to regulate the flow of energy to your city during a heat wave.

 “When consumer companies integrate APIs throughout their organizations, it will add a level of openness for people to experience cognitive computing when and where they want it.
 That’s when cognitive computing will take off and help people fully realize the power of knowledge automation in their everyday lives.”

 The goal of cognitive computing is to help people and machines interact in natural ways.
 The computer makes sense of the world around us – it senses, reads, listens and sees.
 It provides feedback and results by speaking or writing in natural language and by directing our actions.

-SAS already helps organisations solve complex problems:
+SAS already helps organizations solve complex problems: